itcrow/docker-compose-wrapper/README.md

 ```

 ### Rollback
 Creates a new release from a previous one and runs Docker Compose from it.
+Supports rolling updates if configured in the target release.

 - Roll back to the previous release:
   ```